oliverdozsa/beg-java-ee-7/agoncal-book-javaee7-master/chapter14/chapter14-consumer/README.md

 To run these examples you must have GlassFish running.
-Once the SAOP Wen Service is up and running you need to package your web service consumer with :
+Once the SOAP Web Service is up and running you need to package your web service consumer with :

   > mvn package